Toggle site contrast Toggle Contract

 Guidance on wearing facemasks

-Clean your hands
+Wash your hands

 If your symptoms get worse

-If your symptoms get worse before your appointment, please call your GP or the appropriate hospital team for advice as soon as possible.
+If your symptoms get worse before your appointment, call your GP or the appropriate hospital team for advice as soon as possible.

 We may need you to take regular tests to help reduce the spread of infection during your hospital stay.